 The Rental Housing Production expected goal of the 2020 - 2024 Strategic Plan is 88 HOME affordable rental units (includes CHDO); approximately 17.5 units per program year.
-For PY22, the goal was the development of 49 HOME affordable rental units (includes CHDO) based on available funding.
-BCHC accomplished the completion of 22 HOME rental units.
-However, an additional 22 HOME rental units are currently under construction.
+For PY23, the goal was the development of 44 HOME affordable rental units (includes CHDO) based on available funding.
+Although no HOME units were completed during PY23, forty-four (44) HOME-assisted rental units are currently under construction and an additional thirty-three (33) HOME-assisted rental units will be commencing construction soon.
+This represents a total of seventy-seven (77) HOME-assisted units online for completion in the next couple of years.